 Dedicated home bakers include specialty flours, gluten, and dried buttermilk powder in their pantries, while non-cooks rely heavily on microwave entrees and freezer pizza.
 And just about every family can stockpile basics for kitchen and bath: toilet paper, toothpaste, laundry and dishwasher detergent, disposable diapers and feminine hygiene products, paper napkins and food storage bags.

 Where's the best place to discover your family's pantry preferences?
-A grocery list!
+A shopping list!

 If you buy it, use it, and it can be stored, it's a pantry candidate.
 Building a pantry from the grocery list is also a powerful antidote to Pantry Mania: the indiscriminate purchase of case lots of canned turkey chili or house-brand soups that no one in the household will eat.
 Hello, Food Bank!

 An expansive view of the pantry principle encompasses more than the traditional dry storage of canned foods and baking staples.
 Manage your pantry to include freezer storage and a limited amount of refrigerator real estate.
 Carrots, potatoes, oranges and apples enter the pantry zone when bought on sale and tucked into corners of the vegetable bin, while freezer convenience entrees qualify, too.

 Bottom line: build a pantry to suit your family.
 Whether it's Chef Boy-ar-dee brand ravioli or Wolfgang Puck's upscale line of condensed soups, feature your family's favorites on the pantry shelves.